Summer Pests: Ants

-Like we said before, there’s some things that a homeowner could do themselves, both outside and inside their house, to take care of some of the aunts, especially if there may be just the odorous house ants.
+Like we said before, there’s some things that a homeowner could do themselves, both outside and inside their house, to take care of some of the ants, especially if there may be just the odorous house ants.
 But it sounds to me like, especially if you suspect that you have carpenter ants in your house, that’s the kind of thing that’s really going to need to have a pest control company like yourself come out and treat.
 Is that accurate or when do you think that people should really contact a pest control company in terms of ants?

 Zack: Carpenter ants are the big sign.
 Carpenter ants are something to be taken seriously.
 All ants are.
 Some ants might not be a problem for long, like the citronella ants.
 We get calls for those in the springtime.
 We get calls for those in the fall.
 If they talk to me, they know it’s one of my favorite ants in the area because they’re just so cool between the smell and the farming aphids.
 I usually just say by the time we get there, they’re going to have moved on.
 They’re not causing any damage, no cause for concern.

 Pavement ants, odorous house ants, they’re nuisances.
 They’re easier to control in a lot of situations.
 Sometimes they can get out of hand, but if you feel like you can do on your own, it’s worth a try, I think.
 I’m supposed to be pitching the company and our professional services, which are always going to be better.
 But if you can do it, if your funds are tight or whatnot.
 The carpenter ants though, I would take those seriously every time.